HEADINGTON, OXFORD

 In 1966 Sandfield Cottage was demolished, Horwood Close was built on its grounds, and Oxford United acquired a new entrance from the London Road.

-Robert Maxwell took over Oxford United in 1981 but failed in his attempt to merge it with Reading to form Thames Valley Royals in 1983.
-On his death in 1991, the club passed into the hands of his receivers, who sold it the next year to Biomass Recycling Ltd. They in turn sold it in 1995 to motor-racer Robin Herd.
+Robert Maxwell took over Oxford United in 1981 but failed in his attempt in 1983 to merge it with Reading to form Thames Valley Royals.
+On his death in 1991, the club passed into the hands of the receivers, who sold it the next year to Biomass Recycling Ltd. The Historic England image below shows an aerial view of the Manor Ground in 1992.

 In 1995 Oxford City Council granted permission to the club to build a new stadium at Minchery Farm, and work started the next year, but then came to a two-year halt through lack of funds.